|Lecture handout: Competition and the market process*

 Half of all U.S. publicly traded companies have disappeared within ten years of entering the market (West, 2017, p.12)

 The point of this session is to critically examine the economic theory of competition, by contrasting “competition as a market structure”, with “competition as a behavioural activity”.
 This turns the debate away from market concentration, towards the issue of contestability and sustained competitive advantage.
 We also see that competition is the driving force of the market process, and how this relates to regulation.
+Indeed a cynical view is that anti-trust is simply the strategic use of government powers by incumbent firms to restrict competition.

 The lecture mentioned the tricky case of patents, which are one of three areas of intellectual property: